Quantum-Many-Body/QuantumLattices.jl/docs/src/unitcell description framework/SpatialInfoOfAUnitcell.md

     [0.0, 1.0, 0.0]
     [0.0, 0.0, 1.0]
 ```
-The coordinates could be specified by vectors or tuples.
+The coordinates can be specified using vectors or tuples.

-Iteration over a lattice will get the coordinates of the points in it:
+Iteration over a lattice yields the coordinates of the points in it:
 ```jldoctest unitcell
 julia> lattice = Lattice((0.0, 0.0), (0.5, 0.5); vectors=[[1.0, 0.0], [0.0, 1.0]]);